You can send text and email receipts with a SumUp card reader, but if you need to print them, you’ll need a compatible receipt printer too.

 The printer can be used in a variety of environments, including outside in temperatures as cold as -15°C.

-Although the printer can connect with other devices via WiFi, it connects with the SumUp app on your phone or tablet via Bluetooth.
+Although the printer can connect with other devices via WiFi, it connects with the SumUp app on your iPhone, iPad or Android device via Bluetooth.

 Bixolon SPP-R200II – rugged, good-value printer

-The mobile Bixolon SPP-R200II is a bit older and larger than the SPP-R210i (1 cm wider in width and height) and a little more robust.
+The mobile Bixolon SPP-R200II is a bit older and larger than the SPP-R210i (1 cm wider in width and height), but a little more robust.

 Capable of withstanding a drop from a height of 1.5 m, it is suitable in any area where mobility and durable equipment are needed.
 This could, for example, apply to train or bus controllers, catering, logistics and busy food establishments.